-No voices were raised, no punches or kicks are thrown, no weapons drawn, not one single drop of blood shed but this is one of the most heart pumping, tension filling, stomach turning, somewhat comical scenes I have ever witnessed.
+No voices were raised, no punches or kicks are thrown, no weapons drawn, not one single drop of bloodshed but this is one of the most heart-pumping, tension filling, stomach-turning, somewhat comical scenes I have ever witnessed.
 You feel genuinely uneasy watching this because you just know how it is going to end for this poor old blue-collar Texan.
-No Country For Old Men is one the best movies all time with one of the best villains all time.
+No Country For Old Men is one of the best movies all-time with one of the best villains all time.
 On paper, this scene doesn’t seem all that special but the way it was acted and shot with no background noise in the light of day is just brilliant.
-It is around four and half minute scene of simple back and forth dialogue that was instant classic in my book.
+It is around four and half minute scene of simple back and forth dialogue that was an instant classic in my book.
 Below will be the scene and the dialogue between the two.
 Reading the words and then watching the scene takes to a whole other level for me but whatever you do don’t put your lucky coin in your pocket!

 Anton Chigurh: What’s the most you ever lost on a coin toss.